Burrowsville in Prince George County, Virginia — The American South (Mid-Atlantic)

 Erected 1928 by Conservation & Development Commission.
 (Marker Number K-218.)

 Location.
 37° 12.786′ N, 77° 4.374′ W. Marker is in Burrowsville, Virginia, in Prince George County.
 Marker is at the intersection of James River Drive (Virginia Route 10) and Lebanon Road (Virginia Route 611), on the right when traveling west on James River Drive.
-Click for map.
+Touch for map.
 Marker is in this post office area: Spring Grove VA 23881, United States of America.
+Touch for directions.

 Also see . . .

 1. Brandon.
 National Park Service (Submitted on June 24, 2014.)